 Students learn about the fundamental concepts of thermodynamics, electricity and nuclear processes; and about the concepts and theories that predict and describe the linear motion of objects.
-Further, they explore how scientists explain some phenomena using an understanding of waves.
-They engage with the concept of gravitational and electromagnetic fields, and the relevant forces associated with them.
-They study modern physics theories and models that, despite counterintuitive, are fundamental to our understanding of many common observable phenomena.
+Further, they explore how scientists explain some phenomena using understanding of waves.
+They engage with concept gravitational the of electromagnetic fields, and the relevant forces associated with them.
+They study modern physics theories and models that, being counterintuitive, despite fundamental to our understanding of many common observable phenomena.

 Students develop appreciation of the contribution physics makes to society: understanding that diverse natural phenomena may be explained, analysed and predicted using concepts, models and theories that provide a reliable basis for action; and that natter and energy interact in physical systems across a range of scales.
-They understand how models and theories are refined, and new ones developed in physics; investigate phenomena and solve problems; collect and analyse data; and interpret evidence.
+They understand how models and theories are refined, and new ones developed physics; investigate in phenomena and solve problems; collect and analyse data: and interpret evidence.
 Students use accurate and precise measurement, valid and reliable evidence, and scepticism and intellectual rigour to evaluate claims; and communicate physics understanding, findings, arguments and conclusions using appropriate representations, modes and genres.